cavalopazzo/shieldXL-PiSugar3-Plus-Case/README.md

 ## **Assembly**

-### **Check power switch fitment**
+### **Check power button fitment**

-It's best to ensure the power switch is the right size before proceding with the full installation.
+It's best to ensure the power button is the right size before proceding with the full installation.

 Install the 11mm and 10mm standoffs on the pisugar.
 The pisugar may arrive with small orange stickers covering the threads.
 Remove them.
 ![Screenshot 2023-11-05 114402](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/f5c0d302-cf5d-4c71-bd54-20affcdffe9f)

-Put the power switch in the case and install the pisugar with battery attached.
+Put the power button in the case and install the pisugar with battery attached.
 ![Screenshot 2023-11-05 114913](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/3f356ed7-07be-4574-a15f-3a3c775cad88)
 ![Screenshot 2023-11-05 114350](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/dfb323ac-1f85-4556-b98d-49b20a1c1656)

-After installing a few of the mounting screws, check that the power switch functions well.
+After installing a few of the mounting screws, check that the power button functions well.
 ![Screenshot 2023-11-05 114802](https://github.com/cavalopazzo/shieldXL-PiSugar3-Plus-Case/assets/149902852/c5b3ad02-c2a1-4c74-b551-c3168a85b70a)